GSA/fpki-guides/_includes/apple_trust_store_installation.md

 7. Click **File** -> **Save** to save your profile to a preferred file location.
 8. Follow the steps to [distribute](#distribute-an-apple-configuration-profile) the profile across your enterprise.

-**Note:**&nbsp;&nbsp;This video shows you how to create an Apple Configuration Profile.
-See also the example Apple Configuration Profile shown below the video.
+**Note:**&nbsp;&nbsp;This video shows you how to create an Apple Configuration Profile.&nbsp;&nbsp;Also see the **Example Apple Configuration Profile** shown below the video.
 This profile can be reused.
 <br>
 <video width="600" controls>
   <source src="{{site.baseurl}}/video/create_profile.mp4" type="video/mp4">